 Net Income is your bottom line.
-It is what’s left over after your overhead, your sales and general/administrative expenses are subtracted from your gross profit.
+It is what’s leftover after your overhead, your sales and general/administrative expenses are subtracted from your gross profit.

-When gross profit is good but net income is lower than anticipated it indicates that your gross margins are not sufficient to cover the costs to keep the doors open and provide adequate return on investment.
+When gross profit is good but net income is lower than anticipated it indicates that your gross margins are not sufficient to cover the costs to keep the doors open and provide an adequate return on investment.
 This may call for revisiting your pricing structure and/or implementing a cost reduction initiative.

 What’s a CEO to do?

 Monitor trends monthly.
-On the Acme Net Income month-to-month chart you see the (orange) trendline rising by about 1.25% during the year, however the actual results are lower than the budgeted expectations.
+On the Acme Net Income month-to-month chart you see the (orange) trendline rising by about 1.25% during the year, however, the actual results are lower than the budgeted expectations.
 This should prompt digging deeper into why you are exceeding your budgeted numbers.
-It maybe something that can corrected relatively easily, or if the higher expenses were a one-off occurrence, you can anticipate tightening the belt in the foreseeable future to offset the higher cash outflows.
+It may be something that can be corrected relatively easily, or if the higher expenses were a one-off occurrence, you can anticipate tightening the belt in the foreseeable future to offset the higher cash outflows.
 Either way, it is much better to monitor trends on a monthly basis rather than find yourself scrambling to make payroll because you weren’t paying attention.

 Net Income TTM

-Net Income TTM corroborates a similar story, however it’s important to note that from February to March 2019 there is an uptick in net income by about .5%, indicative of cost saving initiatives implemented in January 2019 that are beginning to take effect.
+Net Income TTM corroborates a similar story, however, it’s important to note that from February to March 2019 there is an uptick in net income by about .5%, indicative of cost-saving initiatives implemented in January 2019 that are beginning to take effect.

-This is good news, but it's important to look more closely at the many factors that may be hampering revenue growth, gross profit margins and bottom line results.
+This is good news, but it's important to look more closely at the many factors that may be hampering revenue growth, gross profit margins, and bottom-line results.

 Monitoring these metrics on a monthly basis can keep a CEO or business owner informed and focused on the many factors driving financial performance.

-The GrowthForce Company Scorecard template is a simple tool designed to help busy CEOs keep a pulse on the financial health of their business and push the right levers to increase top line and bottom line results.
+The GrowthForce Company Scorecard template is a simple tool designed to help busy CEOs keep a pulse on the financial health of their business and push the right levers to increase top line and bottom-line results.